How to Add Pages to Moodle Using the Static Pages Plugin (Free HTML Templates Included)

 moodle-static-pages-plugin-page

-Step 3 – Add HTML Pages
+Step 3 – Upload Your HTML Pages

 Upload your HTML pages to the documents input field and save the changes.
 To make your HTML pages you can reference the plugin documentation here.